-Come join us!
-USCB is the only place to see Indie films in Beaufort.
-We have selected a wide range of movies from comedies, dramas, documentaries.
-These movies have world wide acclaim winning many film festivals.
+USCB Center for the Arts is the only place to see indie films in Beaufort, SC.
+We have selected a wide range of movies from comedies, dramas, documentaries, and more.
+These movies have world wide acclaim and are award winners in numerous film festivals.

 Obvious Child Poster.png